cds-snc/notification-documentation/src/en/send.md

 POST /v2/notifications/bulk
 ```

-Send a batch of notifications, up to 50,000 recipients at a time, for a single template.
+Send notifications in bulk, up to 50,000 recipients at a time, for a single template.
 You can schedule to send notifications up to 4 days in advance.

 ### Request body